 And it did.

-But it’s the butter and almonds that shine in these simple little tea cakes, no matter what you call them.
+But it’s the butter and almond flour that shine in these simple mini tea cakes, no matter what you call them.
 Browning the butter is completely worth the 5-7 minutes it takes to create a little something extra special.
-All those little specks of brown bits with their toasty-nutty notes make a fabulous addition to these little bites.
+All those little specks of brown bits with their toasty-nutty notes make a fabulous addition to these little tea cakes.

 Really, the sky is the limit with flavor inclusions.
 But for a base tea cake of orange and vanilla, there are three ways to enjoy this recipe:

 - vanilla bean (plain – but not really)

 Because of their simplicity, none of the flavors outshine the others in these mini tea cakes.
 They have a slight crunch on the outside with a tender and light interior.
 And like in most of my sweets recipes, I’ve scaled the sugar back, just a bit, so they’re not too sweet.